Demographics of Virginia: Race and ethnicity

 The twentieth-century Great Migration of blacks from the rural South to the urban North reduced Virginia's black population to about 20%.
 Today, African-Americans are concentrated in the eastern and southern Tidewater and Piedmont regions where plantation agriculture was the most dominant.
 The western mountains were settled primarily by people of heavily Scots-Irish ancestry.
 There are also sizable numbers of people of German descent in the northwestern mountains and Shenandoah Valley.

 Because of recent immigration in the late 20th century and early 21st century, there are rapidly growing populations from Latin America, Asia, Africa, and the Caribbean, especially in Northern Virginia.
 Northern Virginia, which is a part of the DC metropolitan area, is one of the most diverse regions in the country.
 Virginia has one of the largest Salvadoran populations in the US, the vast majority of which is concentrated in Northern Virginia.
 Northern Virginia also has the largest Vietnamese population on the East Coast, with about 48,000 Vietnamese statewide as of 2007, their major wave of immigration followed the Vietnam War.
 The Hampton Roads area in southeastern Virginia, though it lags far behind Northern Virginia in diversity, is the second most populous in the state compared to other metro areas; aside from 'native' blacks and whites, Hampton Roads only has large populations of Filipinos, Mexicans, and Puerto Ricans.
 The Hampton Roads area has the highest percentage of Puerto Ricans of any metropolitan area in the Southern US outside Florida, and also has a sizable Filipino population with about 45,000 in the area, many of whom have ties to the U.S. Navy.
 As of 2005, 6.1% of Virginians are Hispanic and 5.2% are Asian.
 Virginia also continues to be home to eight Native American tribes recognized by the state, though all lack federal recognition status.
 Most Native American groups are located in the Tidewater region.

+Romani people are present in Virginia.

 Languages

 The Piedmont region is known for its dialect's strong influence on Southern American English.
 While a more homogenized American English is found in urban areas, various accents are also used, including the Tidewater accent, the Old Virginia accent, Appalachian English, and the anachronistic Elizabethan of Tangier Island.

+Spanish, French, German and Korean are also spoken in the state.

+Native American tribes spoke dialects of Algic, Iroquoian or Siouan.